Nate Randall

 Skunks

 Probably not a nature lover’s first choice for an outdoor encounter, skunks are nonetheless residents of the Monterey Peninsula.
 Like raccoons, they are nocturnal.
-However, they have poor eyesight and cannot climb.
-But they can spray.
+However, they have poor eyesight and are not good climbers.
+However, they can spray.
 Before letting your dogs out into the yard at night, it is advisable to turn on a porch light and check to make sure all is clear.
 Dogs will run up on a skunk, and if your dog gets sprayed, well, let’s leave that for another google article!

 Coyotes